Let’s Rethink How Fuel Impacts Total Cost of Ownership

 Let’s start with biodiesel’s environmental benefits because sustainability hasn’t traditionally been part of total cost of ownership.
 It should be, however, because clean air regulations are on the rise.
 Also, many private and public sector organizations are adopting sustainability plans, so whether a fleet has its own organizational goals or needs to help a customer meet theirs, the emissions coming from a piece of equipment should be factored into TCO.

 Biodiesel reduces greenhouse gas emissions by up to 86% compared with petroleum diesel.
 Even compared to other alternative fuels, biodiesel stands out.
-An interesting way to look at it is how much higher greenhouse gas emissions are for other fuel choices versus REG B100:1
+An interesting way to look at it is how much higher greenhouse gas emissions are for other fuel choices versus Chevron Renewable Energy Group B100:1

 - 580% higher with petroleum diesel